Landlord, Tenant or Investor?

 Identify your MEES strategy here NOW

-Since 1 April 2018 it has been unlawful for Landlords to let properties with an EPC rating worse than E – or renew or extend existing leases on those properties.
-With the significant uncertainty around the accuracy of existing EPC ratings, it is estimated that up to 65% of commercial properties are at risk of failing to comply.
+From 1 April 2018 it will be unlawful for Landlords to let properties with an EPC rating worse than E. With the significant uncertainty around the accuracy of existing EPC ratings, it is estimated that up to 65% of commercial property is at risk of failing to comply.

 This service has been set up to provide Property Stakeholders with a snapshot review of the impact of the MEES Regulations on their subject property: